 The wine bar’s food menu was carefully designed to complement whichever type of wine the guest chooses.
 Chef Justin Wolf, Hopkins, and manager Morgan Davis (an aspiring sommelier) collaborated on a menu that honored the best in food and wine pairing from personal experience.

 “We are fortunate to have a Level One Sommelier, Audrey Smith, who helps with food pairings, tasting notes, and helps to direct our wine menu,” she adds.
 “What we did know is that we wanted to continue our intention of showcasing local ingredients and be as seasonal as possible.”

 Currently the wine bar serves a Sunday brunch from 10 am to 3 pm.
 Other food options are tapas-style items, such as the nightly charcuterie board and a Mediterranean plate.
 The food menu rotates based on seasonally-featured Southern Oregon wines and ingredients available from local farms.

 Guests will find a stylish interior with ample “comfort” seating at high top tables, couches, and the five-seat bar.
 “I love hearing that people love our space so much that they want to come back with their friends.
 I also love hearing people echo my thoughts that Medford needed a place like my little wine bar.”

 Hopkins hopes each customer discovers a new favorite wine when they visit The Rogue Grape.
 “So many people say this but I think a good wine is a wine that you like,” she says.
 “It’s really that simple.”
 She doesn’t expect anyone to have a vast knowledge of wine.

-What she does expect is guests will find a relaxing experience fueled by delicious local wines and a friendly staff ready to educate anyone interested in learning more about one of Southern Oregon’s favorite libations: wine.
+What she does expect is guests will find a relaxing experience fueled by delicious Southern Oregon wines and a friendly staff ready to educate anyone interested in learning more about one of region’s favorite libations: wine.